 It is always a solid muscle, usually the eye round, which is a sort of false tenderloin that hides within the back legs of four-footed creatures.
 But a length of loin or backstrap works just as well.

-I chose to go with bison eye round.
+For these photos, I chose to go with bison eye round.
 No, I did not go out and shoot a buffalo and not tell you about it.
-I actually ordered it from Whole Foods for this project.
-I haven’t shot an elk since 2006 and venison is just too small to do this, and although I could have used some backstrap, I did not want to part with it for charcuterie.
+I actually ordered it from Whole Foods.
+Beef eye round works well, and although I could have used some venison backstrap, I did not want to part with it for charcuterie.
 I don’t kill many deer a year, so backstrap is precious.

-If your humidity goes south, you risk what’s called “case hardening,” which is when the outside dries and hardens faster than the inside.
+If your humidity goes too low, you risk what’s called “case hardening,” which is when the outside dries and hardens faster than the inside.
 This can be anything from unsightly to dangerous.
-In my case it was pretty mild: The outside of the meat is a little darker than the center, but it is all cured and nice.
+In the case of the batch in the photos, it was pretty mild: The outside of the meat is a little darker than the center, but it is all cured and nice.
 In bad cases, the outside can harden so much the inside can no longer lose its moisture — and then the meat rots from the center.
 Tragedy.

 To make a curing chamber, you will need an old fridge (look on Craigslist or something), a temperature regulator, a small humidifer, and a little fan to keep the air moving.
 You’ll also need “s” hooks to hang the bresaola up.
 (Links to what I use for my own curing chamber are below.)